okayenu/CNN-Clothes/PROGRESS.md

 ## 2025-09-08 8:03 AM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[Plan]** Review Task 9 (Resize Images to 32x32 for Transfer Learning) requirements and acceptance criteria

+## 2025-09-08 9:07 AM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Setup]** Create/open relevant files for Resize Images to 32x32 for Transfer Learning implementation